 Building Livability in New Gloucester - Age Friendly Gray/Age-Friendly New Gloucester

 The pilot goal is to enhance the well-being and quality of life for older residents and others in need in Gray and New Gloucester.
-Activities will include coordinating community activities, developing programs, and facilitating access to community resources.
+The Community Connectors

-Community Connectors - Lori Fowler and Cindy Slocum
+Community Connectors - Lori Fowler and Sheila Giancola

 Harpswell Aging at Home

-The project aims to provide Harpswell’s older residents with information and access to supportive resources and social opportunities.
+Harpswell Aging at Home Community Connector aims to provide Harpswell’s older residents with information, links and access to supportive resources and social opportunities that can help thrive at home.

 Community Connector - Tom Mahoney